 Alabama Statute of Limitations for Sex Abuse Lawsuits

-Unfortunately, Alabama has some of the most restrictive statute of limitation laws in the country when it comes to sex abuse lawsuits.
-When the abuse occurs when the victim is an adult (over 18) Alabama’s general 2-year SOL applies.
+Unfortunately, Alabama has some of the most restrictive statutes of limitation laws in the country when it comes to sex abuse lawsuits.
+When the abuse occurs when the victim is an adult (over 18), Alabama’s general 2-year SOL applies.
 If the plaintiff was a minor when they were sexually abused, Alabama law only gives them until their 25th birthday to file a civil lawsuit.
 Ala.
 Code § 6-2-38.
 To make things even worse, Alabama does not allow the discovery rule to be used to extend the SOL in sex abuse cases.
 We gave Alabama a grade of F on our state child sex abuse SOL law report card.

 Alabama Sex Abuse Verdicts and Settlements